krishna14kant/Data-Structures-/README.md

-# Data-Structures-
+# Data Structures

-* what is meant by data structures?
- 1. data structure is a data organization, management, and storage format that enables efficient access and modification.
+## Introduction
- 2.  precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.
+Data structures are fundamental components in computer science, providing a way to organize, manage, and store data efficiently.
+They consist of data values, their relationships, and the operations that can be performed on the data.

- # Use of data-structures?
+## Uses of Data Structures
+Data structures play a crucial role in various aspects of computing:

- 1. Data structures serve as the basis for abstract data types.
+1. **Abstract Data Types**: They serve as the foundation for abstract data types, enabling the creation of higher-level data structures with specific behaviors and characteristics.

- 2. Data structures provide a means to manage large amount of data efficiently for uses such as large databases and internet indexing services.
+2. **Efficient Data Management**: Data structures are essential for efficiently managing large amounts of data, as seen in applications like large databases and internet indexing services.

- 3. Data structures can be used to organize the storage and retrieval of information stored in both main memory and secondary memory.
+3. **Storage and Retrieval**: Data structures help in organizing and retrieving information stored in both primary (main memory) and secondary (e.g., disk storage) memory.

- # Types in data structure?
- 1. data structure is divided into **primitive** and**non-primitive**.
- 2. non primitive is further divided into **linear** and **non linear**.
- 3. non linear divided into **trees** and **graphs**.
- 4. linear is divided into **static** and **dynamic**.
- 5. dynamic is divided into **linked list ,stack and queue**.
+## Types of Data Structures
+Data structures can be classified into different categories:

+1. **Primitive vs. Non-Primitive**: Data structures are categorized as primitive (basic data types like integers, floats) or non-primitive (more complex structures that can hold multiple values).

+2. **Non-Primitive**: Non-primitive data structures are further categorized as linear and non-linear.

+    - **Linear Data Structures**: These include structures where elements are arranged sequentially.
+Examples are arrays, linked lists, stacks, and queues.

+    - **Non-Linear Data Structures**: These are structures where elements are connected in a more complex manner.
+Trees and graphs fall into this category.

+3. **Linear Data Structures**: Linear data structures are classified as static and dynamic.

+    - **Static Data Structures**: These have a fixed size, and the memory is allocated at compile-time.
+Arrays are a common example.

+    - **Dynamic Data Structures**: These have a flexible size, and memory is allocated at runtime.
+Examples include linked lists, stacks, and queues.

- ## Steps to Contribute 📑
+## How to Contribute 📑
+If you want to contribute to this repository, please follow these steps:

-1. You have to Fork the Repository to your profile.
+1. **Fork the Repository**: Create a fork of this repository in your GitHub profile.

-2. Create an issue mentioning what kind of changes you want to make for betterment of this repo.
+2. **Create an Issue**: Open an issue to describe the changes you'd like to make for the improvement of this repository.

-3. Once the maintainer assigns you to the issue you can commit the changes.
+3. **Get Assigned**: Once the maintainer assigns you to the issue, you can start working on the changes.
-4. Send the pull request mentioning all the changes you've made in detail.

-*All are welcomed to make changes :)*

-**hacktoberfest, hacktoberfest2021, hacktoberfest-accepted**
+4. **Send a Pull Request**: After making the necessary changes, create a pull request.
+Be sure to provide a detailed description of the modifications you've made.

+**All contributors are welcome!** 🤝

+**Tags:** hacktoberfest, hacktoberfest-accepted

+---